 Peninsula de Osa means Drake Bay, Corcovado and much more.

-Be it that you have read Treasure Island or have browsed through Youtube adventure videos, you have imagined nature in its wildest.
-When you come to the Osa Peninsula, you can stop imagining.
+Whether you have read Treasure Island or have browsed through YouTube adventure videos, we know you have imagined nature at its finest.
+When you come to the Osa Peninsula, it becomes a reality.

-Drake Bay picks up after the infamous "Pirate" Francis Drake and many say this is the seed of many a pirate story.
+Drake Bay is named after the infamous "Pirate" Francis Drake and some say this is the seed of many a pirate story.

 Lonely Planet has a great way to put it: